 Meet the team

-My name is Amanda, I have 5 children.
-It is my 10 year old son who has multiple SEN needs.
+My name is Amanda, I have five children.
+It is my 11-year-old son who has multiple Special Educational Needs.
 We have had to move mainstream schools until we found one willing to listen to our concerns.
-We have since gone through the EHCP process & he now attends a specialist provision.
+We have since gone through the EHCP process and he now attends a specialist provision.

-I joined the Forum as I love to help people.
-I’d like to help other families in the Stockton area on their journey to getting everything their children and young people are entitled to and make sure that those services are good enough to ensure that our children and young people have the best starts in life to enable them to achieve their own goals and aspirations in the future and be all that they can be
+I joined the forum as I love to help people.
+I’d like to help other families in the Stockton area on their journey to getting everything their children and young people are entitled to.
+I also want to make sure that those services are good enough to ensure that our children and young people have the best starts in life to enable them to achieve their own goals and aspirations in the future and be all they can be.

 Hi, my name is Sarah, I am mum to 2 boys.
 My eldest son is currently in his first year at sixth form college and my youngest son is in mainstream secondary.
 My Youngest son has hypermobility and has some sensory issues which can affect our day to day lives as a family.